"The judicial board is an institution where seemingly vague concepts of 'social contract' and 'fundamental fairness' become relevant and real."

 Middlebury College assigns our students, staff, and faculty the power to uphold community values through our judicial process.

-- The Academic Judicial Board (AJB) reviews alleged violations of Middlebury's Honor Code: cheating, plagiarism, or other forms of academic dishonesty.
+- The Academic Judicial Board (AJB) reviews alleged violations of Middlebury's Academic Honesty Policy: cheating, plagiarism, duplicant use of work, or other forms of academic dishonesty.
 An AJB hearing board includes four students, two faculty members, and one appointed academic co-chair.

 - The Community Judicial Board (CJB) reviews alleged violations of Middlebury's Community Standards and General Policies; Alcohol and Other Drugs Policy; and other Handbook policies when the alleged violation is serious enough that official College discipline (official college discipline, suspension, or expulsion) are possible outcomes.
 A CJB hearing board includes four students, two staff members (including one Commons dean), and two faculty members.